StellaX-Browser/stellax.webpage/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
-about: Report a bug in Once UI
+about: Create a report to help us improve
+title: '[Bug]: <Insert Brief Bug Description>'
+labels: bug
+assignees: ''

 ---

-### Thank you for taking the time to fill out this bug report.

-**Tell us what happened**
+**Describe the bug**

-[A clear and concise description of the bug you've encountered.]
+A clear and concise description of what the bug is.

-**Affected components**

-[Is the feature request related to an existing component?]

-**How do we reproduce it?**
+**To Reproduce**

-[Please share a step-by-step description of how to reproduce the issue.]
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **Screenshots**

-[If applicable, add screenshots to help explain your problem.]
+If applicable, add screenshots to help explain your problem.

-**System information and logs**

-[Add any information that might be relevant.]
+**Desktop (please complete the following information):**
+- OS: [e.g. macOS, Windows]
+- Browser: [e.g. Chrome, Firefox]
+- Version [e.g. 22]

+**Smartphone (please complete the following information):**
+- Device: [